qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ## General Settings
 In this section, you will find the *Sort by*, *Tooltips* and *Max Data Points* options.

-Default sorting depends on the data type used for Category.
+Default sorting depends on the data type used for Category:

 * *Numeric*: Label ASC, sorted from min. to max. value
 * *String/Text*: Label DESC
-* *Date*: Label ASC, sorted by chronological dates from the oldest to the latest
+* *Date*: Label ASC, sorted by chronological dates from the oldest to the latest.

+ To sort the categories click on the **ABC** icon.

 To define max data points, set the desired number in the box which will immediately be reflected in the chart preview.
 Keep in mind that selecting a large number of data points may cause the charts to have longer loading times.